dotnet/docs/docs/core/diagnostics/metrics-collection.md

 In the preceding code:

-* `AddMeter("HatCo.HatStore")` configures OpenTelemetry to transmit all the metrics collected by the Meter our app defined.
+- `AddMeter("HatCo.HatStore")` configures OpenTelemetry to transmit all the metrics collected by the Meter the app defined.
-* `AddPrometheusExporter` configures OpenTelemetry to:
+- `AddPrometheusExporter` configures OpenTelemetry to:
-  * Expose Prometheus' metrics endpoint on port 9184
+  - Expose Prometheus' metrics endpoint on port 9184
-  * Use the HttpListener.
+  - Use the HttpListener.

 See the [OpenTelemetry documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/getting-started-prometheus-grafana#collect-metrics-using-prometheus) for more information about OpenTelemetry configuration options.
 The OpenTelemetry documentation shows hosting options for ASP.NET apps.